wormhole-foundation/wormhole/whitepapers/0011_accountant.md

 ## Objectives

 Tightly limit the impact an exploit in a connected chain can have on a registered token bridge.
-Ensure the number of wrapped tokens capable of being moved out of a chain never exceed the number sent to that chain, even if that chain was compromised.
+Ensure the number of wrapped tokens capable of being moved out of a chain never exceeds the number sent to that chain, even if that chain was compromised.

 ## Background